 Interactive working group in Amsterdam: How can Voluntary Agreements between food value chain stakeholders be a key policy instrument for food waste reduction?

-This working group is the first of a series of four workshops focusing on policy options to reduce food waste (organised between June 2018 and January 2019).
-The event takes place in Amsterdam and aims to spotlight Voluntary Agreements as a policy instrument for more sustainable food systems.
-Member state representatives and policy experts will be invited to discuss this subject during the working group in June, targeting two key questions:
+This working group was the first of a series of four workshops focusing on policy options to reduce food waste (organised between June 2018 and January 2019).
+The event took place in Amsterdam and aimed to spotlight Voluntary Agreements as a policy instrument for more sustainable food systems.
+Member state representatives and policy experts discussed this subject during the working group in June, targeting two key questions:

 - Why are Voluntary Agreements key instruments for food waste reduction? and